DEMAND 2025

 Monthly trend of the adjusted IRE

-At the peak hour of the day of year's maximum hourly demand, the residential sector accounted for 39% of consumption, while the industry sector of the IRE accounted for 21% of consumption, the large services sector (IRE) stood at 10% and small businesses and services stood at 16%.
+At the peak hour of the day of the year with maximum hourly demand, the residential sector accounted for 39% of consumption, while the industry sector of the IRE accounted for 20% of consumption, the large services sector (IRE) stood at 10% and small businesses and services stood at 16%.

-At the peak hour of the day of the year's maximum hourly demand, the residential sector accounted for 39% of consumption, while the industry sector of the IRE accounted for 21% of consumption, the large services sector (IRE) stood at 10%, and small businesses and services stood at 16%.
-Throughout the peak day, the industrial sectors had the greatest share during the early hours of the morning, but especially between 4 and 5 AM, when they reached a total share of electricity demand at busbars of almost 33%.
-However, from 2 to 6 AM, the percentage was around 32%.
-On the other hand, for large services, the time period with the greatest share was between 13 and 17 hours, with shares of consumption around 13%.
+At the peak hour of the day of the year with maximum hourly demand, the residential sector accounted for 39% of consumption, while the industry sector of the IRE accounted for 20% of consumption, the large services sector (IRE) stood at 10% and small businesses and services stood at 16%.
+Throughout the peak day, the greatest share of the industrial sectors was in the early hours of the morning, but it is especially between 3 and 5 hours that it reaches a maximum share of electricity demand at busbars of slightly over 31%, while for large services, the most important time period is between 13 and 17 hours, with shares of consumption of around 13%.

-Breakdown of maximum hourly electricity demand in winter, 11 January 2024
+Breakdown of maximum hourly electricity demand, 16 January 2025

 Hourly profiles applied to the general low-voltage electricity tariff with a contracted power equal to or less than 15 kW.